pivotal/blog/content/post/grootfs-to-pws.md

 ## Second Rollout
 {{< responsive-figure src="/images/grootfs-to-pws/pws-v2-dashboard.png" class="center large" caption="The second iteration of our dashboard, with metrics representing latency, traffic, errors, and saturation - Google's \"four golden signals\".">}}

-Our expanded Datadog dashboard was useful right away, since we could see side-by-side performance of GrootFS cells vs. shed cells.
+Our expanded Datadog dashboard was useful right away, since we could see side-by-side performance of GrootFS cells vs. Shed cells.
 This immediately allowed us to identify an issue where GrootFS cells were becoming unhealthy.
 The issue turned out to be caused by a misconfigured property, which we identified and fixed.
-Our improved performance metric visualization in Datadog made it easier to detect spikes in container creation time, and made us more confident about expanding our rollout after the initial validation.
+Our improved performance metric visualization in Datadog made it easier to detect spikes in container creation time and made us more confident about expanding our rollout after the initial validation.

 We found that our long-running _D-state_ process detection was not accurate, but since we had a secondary information source of a counter, we were able to fall back to that method.
 We’re currently working on v2 of our long-running _D-state_ process detection.